neurogenomics/NextFlowIntro/Readme.md

 then run chmod +x save_dataset.R  on it

+The script takes a string argument, i.e. 'iris' through the command line.
+It then loads that dataset and writes it to a file (if dataset='iris', then it saves the dataset as 'iris.tsv').

+## Create the nextflow script which calls the R script

-then the tutorial.nf becomes: -
+Edit tutorial.nf so it contains: -

 ```
 #!/usr/bin/env nextflow